Udalguri College

-Udalguri College came into existence on the 20th August 1979, as a result of the ceaseless and untiring efforts of the preparatory committee under the leadership of the founder Principal Late Sailendra Nath Brahma.
+Udalguri College came into existence on 20 August 1979, as a result of the ceaseless and untiring efforts of the preparatory committee under the leadership of the founder Principal Late Sailendra Nath Brahma.
 The primary aim was to provide an opportunity to the economically weak and underprivileged people of this region.
 The college has been rendering valuable service to the cause of imparting higher education in Udalguri, its outskirts and nearby districts too from the last 41 years.
 During its journey, it has created opportunities for the underprivileged and the youths from the weaker sections of society, giving them a sense of purpose and direction in the pursuit of their dreams.
 Starting as an Arts college in 1979, the college has now grown into a full-fledged two-stream college with Arts and Science, and Honours courses in almost all the subjects offered.